-(d) The filing date of the request is: (1) the date on which the request including the entire fee for requesting reexamination is received in the Patent and Trademark Office; or (2) the date on which the last portion of the fee for requesting reexamination is received.
+(d) The filing date of the request is: (1) the date on which the request including the entire fee for requesting reexamination is received in the Patent and Trademark Office; or (2) the date on which the last portion of the fee for requesting reexamination is rezeived.

-Where the entire \$1,770.000 fee is not paid, the request, if otherwise proper, should be treated as a citation of prior art under \37 CFR4 1.501.
+Where the entire \$\$1,770.00\$ fee is not paid, the request, if otherwise proper, should be treated as a citation of prior art under \$37 CFR\$ 1.501.

-Substantial New Question of Patentability R-4
+2216 Substantial New Question of Patentability [R-4]

 37 CFR 1.510(b)(1) requires that the request include "a statement pointing out each substantial new question of patentability based on prior patents and printed publications."
 Under 35 U.S.C.
 304 the Office must determine whether "a substantial new question of patentability" affecting any claim of the patent has been raised.
 If such a new question is found, an order for reexamination of the patent is issued.
 It is therefore clear that it is extremely important that the request clearly set forth in detail exactly what the requester considers the "substantial new question of patentability" to be in view of prior patents and printed publications.
-The request should point out how any questions of patentability raised are substantially different from those raised in the earlier prosecution of the patent before the Office or in prior litigation before the federal courts.
+The request should point out now any questions of patentability raised are substantially different from those raised in the earlier prosecution of the patent before the Office or in prior litigation before the federal courts.
 See MPEP 22424.
 If a substantial new question of patentability is found as to one claim, all claims will be reexamined during the ex parte reexamination process.
-See also MPEP 2243.
+See also MPEP 2243.4 ered by the examiner if included.

-Questions relating to grounds of rejection other than those based on prior patents or printed publications, such as on public use, on sale, or fraud should not be included in the request and will not be considered by the examiner if included.
+Questions relating to grounds of rejection other than those based on prior patents or printed publications, such as on public use, on sale, or fraud should not be included in the request and will not be consid-

 Affidavits or declarations which explain the contents or pertinent dates of prior patents or printed publications in more detail may be considered in reexamination.
-See MPEP4 2258.
+See MPEP 2258.